ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ...
 ```

 Ok, you should now see a blue primary button displayed on the page.
 Next you can choose any components of `antd` to develop your application.
-Visit other workflows of `create-react-app` at its [User Guide ](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+Visit other workflows of `create-react-app` at its [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 We are successfully running antd components now, go build your own application!